bmillwood/nixos-friendica/README.md

 The current available configuration is using Apache and `mod_php`.
 I plan to offer at least a `php-fpm`-based configuration, and probably an nginx one.

+## License

+I'll pick one shortly.
+I realise the code is close to useless until I do.